Global Languages and Cultural Studies

 GLSP 291 SPANISH FOR BILINGUAL AND HERITAGE LEARNERS II (4 credits)

-New proposed language Further exposure to formal uses of Spanish for native speakers of the language.
+Further exposure to formal uses of Spanish for native speakers of the language.
 Development of reading and writing skills at an advanced level; Emphasis on Completion of a translation and/or community service project and research on bilingual and bicultural skills as professional assets.
 Study of literary selections and a memoir as well as engagement with creative writing exercises to explore linguistic and bicultural identities.
-Further exposure to formal uses of Spanish for native speakers of the language.
-Development of reading and writing skills at an advanced level; Emphasis on translation and community service.

 Total Course fees: $40.00